 - 2 year’s tax returns if self-employed

 - An offer letter, if not yet started

 “Most lenders require a two-year documentation to show a consistent earnings stream,” Titsworth says.
 Maintenance, also termed alimony, can also be counted if documented in a divorce decree, along with the recurring method of payment such as automatic deposit.
 Seasonal income is also accepted, again with proof in a tax return.Verify your home buying eligibility (Nov 19th, 2018)

 The lender will likely insist that the house itself be a reasonable risk, documented by an appraisal that values the house at or above the selling price.
 If not, use the appraisal as a bargaining chip to get the seller to come down in price.
 The lender’s maximum loan amount is based on appraised value if it is lower than the purchase price.
 This could leave the buyer to come up with extra cash, or choose another property.

 For instance, a home is offered at $200,000.
 But it appraises for $190,000.

-The applicant must come up with his downpayment plus an extra $10,000 to cover the shortfall.
-Or the seller can come down in price.
+The applicant must come up with his or her down payment plus an extra $10,000 to cover the shortfall.
+Or, the seller can come down in price.

 Value isn’t the only thing to watch for when getting a convention loan appraisal.
 Sometimes, during an inspection the appraiser may require another professional’s opinion.
 “If the appraiser sees water stains or a lot of leaky faucets, he may request a plumbing inspection.
 The seller may need to make improvements, which could delay a closing,” Titsworth says.